Reeywhaar/tmbliss/cli.md

 * `run` — Runs command in given directory and marks files as excluded from backup
 * `list` — Runs command in given directory and shows files which would be excluded from backup.
 Alias for 'run --dry-run'
 * `conf` — Runs command with a configuration file
+* `service` — Same as 'conf' but with logging suitable for a service
 * `reset` — Reset all exclusions in given directory
 * `show-excluded` — Show excluded files starting from given directory: Alias for 'reset --dry-run'
 * `markdown-help` — Generate markdown help